sainath47/FULLSTACK-MERN-CRUD-SOCKET.IO/README.md

 ## Submission:
 Candidates should submit the assignment as follows:
-● GitHub link to the project
+- GitHub link to the project
-● Hosted link on Heroku or any other hosting platform ● Screen record of the workflow
+- Hosted link on Heroku or any other hosting platform(https://sainath-socket.netlify.app/)
+- Screen record of the workflow